-The Community Health Center Association of Mississippi (formerly the Mississippi Primary Health Care Association) is a nonprofit 501(c)(3) membership organization comprised of 21 Community Health Centers providing quality comprehensive healthcare in accredited medical homes.
-Our health centers provide care to over 280,000 patients within 187 sites throughout Mississippi’s underserved communities.
+The Community Health Center Association of Mississippi (formerly the Mississippi Primary Health Care Association) is a nonprofit 501(c)(3) membership organization comprised of 21 Community Health Centers operating in Mississippi and providing quality comprehensive healthcare in accredited medical homes.
+Our health centers provide care to over 303,000 patients within more than 240 sites throughout Mississippi’s underserved communities.
 Community Health Centers generate more than a quarter of a billion dollars per capita to our state’s economy.
-For over three decades, we have provided our members with exceptional training, technical support, and advocacy at the state and federal level.
+For over four decades, CHCAMS has provided our members with exceptional training, technical support, and advocacy at the state and federal levels.

 Established in 1981 as the Mississippi Primary Health Care Association, CHCAMS provides a variety of training and technical assistance services to its members, including recruitment of health care professionals, education and training activities, and national and state-based advocacy.